 Frugality is essential, especially in this environment of rising inflation and recession fears on the horizon.
 However, sometimes, being frugal isn’t worth your time or effort.
 Some “frugal hacks” may cost you more in the long run.

-While scrolling through the Reddit thread where all the frugal folks hang out, R/Frugal, I discovered an enlightening thread asking users to share the common frugal tips they see that actually aren’t worth the effort.
+While scrolling through my favorite frugal internet community, I discovered an enlightening thread asking users to share the common frugal tips they see that actually aren’t worth the effort.

 Maybe it’s time to stop relying on these popular tips for frugality!